How to turn your computer into a high precision packet capture machine with the Profishark 1G+

-With knowing that, we can see now, that is harder for system to capture data which contains a lot of small frames and to do it in reliable it is even more hard.
+Now with knowing that, we can see, that is harder for systems to capture data which contains a lot of small frames and to do it in reliable way it is even more hard.

-So as I don´t have a professional traffic generator I have used the following test setup:
+So as I don´t own a professional traffic generator I have used the following test setup: